nailsframework/nailsjs/README.md

   - Directives
   - Intelligent DOM Rendering, does not re-render whole DOM but only the parts, which have changed.
 This improves stability and performance.
-  - Build from Ground up for Reactivness.
+  - Build from Ground up for Reactivity.
 No setState or other method calls required
 ### Installation

 NailsJS / Nailsframework has no dependencies.